 Donate an Object

 Since the 1950s, the collection of the Dubuque County Historical Society has grown through the generous object donations of individuals, families, and businesses.
-We continue to welcome offers to donate objects across a wide range of topics and times.
+We welcome object donation submissions but are unable to provide immediate response.
+Please anticipate a delay due to staffing availability.
+Acceptance of some artifacts may be limited based on current project work in storage and exceed a six month wait period.

 Learn More